Skip to content

 S-expression (optional)

-This forth optional parameter allows generating a new single-band asset derived from the collocated image stack (e.g. average, normalized difference etc.).
+This third optional parameter allows generating new single-band assets derived from the collocated image stack (e.g. average, normalized difference etc.) using band arithmetic with symbolic expressions (S-expression).

-A new band is defined with the name of the new output asset and it's associated s-expression separated by a colon : .
+In STACK band arithmetic, a new asset is defined with the name of the new output asset and it's associated s-expression separated by a colon : .

 output_asset_name:(s-expression)